 Remember that not all dogs may have an interest in or enjoy the taste of mandarins.
 Some dogs may prefer fruits, like apples or bananas instead.
 Respect your dogs preferences.
 Avoid forcing them to eat mandarins if they’re uninterested.

-Furthermore, there are certain precautions to keep in mind when feeding mandarin oranges to your dog:
+Furthermore, there are certain precautions to keep in mind when feeding mandarin oranges to your four legged friend:

 - Avoid giving whole mandarins to dogs, as they can pose a choking hazard.